aramejan/sweetlime/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses
+-  Add whitelisted IP addresses
 -   54.202.182.165

 Machines within the network can only be accessed by Jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
+-  Which machine did you allow to access your ELK VM?
 What was its IP address?
 - JumpBox
 -  10.0.0.174